 If you see CBNA on your credit report, review the item carefully to make sure you understand which company it’s associated with.

 A CBNA collection account on your credit report is more likely to have come from Credit Bureau of North America because it’s a debt collection agency.
 Conversely, a hard inquiry is more likely to have come from one of the other organizations listed above, because they’re lenders that conduct inquiries before extending new lines of credit to people.
+(Citibank North America is the largest company out of the three, so they’re the most likely candidate.)

 Who did CBNA collect for?